 In general, dividend distributions paid by us to a Non-U.S. stockholder are subject to withholding of U.S. federal income tax at a rate of 30% (or lower applicable treaty rate).
-If the distributions are effectively connected with a U.S. trade or business of the Non-U.S. stockholder (and, if an income tax treaty applics, attributable to a permanent establishment maintained by the Non-U.S. stockholder (and, if an income tax treaty applics, attributable to a permanent establishment maintained by the Non-U.S. stockholder (and, if an income tax treaty applicable entry applicable entry applicable to a permanent establishment maintained by the Non-U.S. stockholder (and, if an income tax treaty applicable and applicable entry applicable to 10.5. stockholder stopplicable entry applicable entry applicable to 10.5. stockholders, and such entry applicable entry applicable to 10.5. stockholders, any such effectively connected dividends may, under certain circumstances, be subject to an additional "branch profits tax" at a 30% rate or such lower rate as may be specified by an applicable income tax treaty.
+If the distributions are effectively connected with a U.S. trade or business of the Non-U.S. stockholder (and, if required by an applicable income tax treaty, are attributable to a permanent establishment maintained by the Non-U.S. stockholder in the United States), we will not be required to withhold federal income tax if the Non-U.S. stockholder complies with applicable certification and disclosure requirements, although the distributions will be subject to federal income tax at the rates applicable to U.S. stockholders.
+Any such effectively connected dividends may, under certain circumstances, be subject to an additional "branch profits tax" at a 30% rate or such lower rate as may be specified by an applicable income tax treaty.
 (Special certification requirements apply to a Non-U.S. stockholder that is a foreign partnership or a foreign trust, and such entities are urged to consult their own tax advisors.)